asdf-format/asdf/README.rst

 .. _begin-source-install-text:

-The latest development version of ASDF is available from the ``master`` branch `on github <https://github.com/asdf-format/asdf>`__.
+The latest development version of ASDF is available from the ``main`` branch `on github <https://github.com/asdf-format/asdf>`__.
 To clone the project:

 ::